Skip to main content

 Images are the #1 cause of slow ecommerce stores.
 A single uncompressed product photo can be 4–8MB.
 Multiply that by 20 images on a category page and you've got a page that takes 10+ seconds to load on mobile.

-Fix: Convert images to WebP format and serve them at the size they'll actually display.
+Fix: Convert images to WebP format and serve them at the size they'll display.
 Tools like Squoosh (free) or Cloudinary handle this automatically.

 2. Too Many Apps and Plugins